Balam Pichkari: Background

-Release and Response
+Release and response

 The music video of the song was officially released on 22 June 2013 as a part of the soundtrack of film, through the YouTube channel of T-Series.
-It become the top choice to play on the festival of Holi having 100 Million+ views.
+It has become the top choice to play on the festival of Holi having 1 Billion views on YouTube.
 This song is also represented as a symbol of friendship.